 Near the latter half of the game, the game crawls along, you can literally count the frames in the animations.
 As for the environments, they are cluttered with blurry washed out textures.
 It becomes quite apparent during the cutscenes as they are pulled straight from the PlayStation 3 version of the game.
 Don’t get me wrong, I’m not comparing the game to the PS3 version, but the Vita is capable of better results, especially on the framerate front.
 One trick that helps the frame rate, involves setting the camera speeds to the max setting.
 The camera doesn’t always provide the best view of the action however, as you are frequently engaged by enemies offscreen.

 Online multiplayer has been removed and replaced with a lackluster Tag Mode that features a competent AI partner, pitting both of you against waves of enemies, but having an extra ninja slicing enemies to pieces, doesn’t bode well for the engine that simply can’t handle it.

 Ninja Gaiden Sigma 2 Plus brings almost all of the content from the PS3 version of the game to a portable device.
 The action can get quite intense, but the horrific frame rate makes the game downright unplayable at times.
 The included Hero Mode allows anyone that found the series too hard an easy way to get through the tougher bosses and frustration AI, providing a set amount of invulnerability along with super-charged attacks.
-The camera can be wonky at times and the pacing within the levels needs work, but if you enjoy the series, you will get some enjoyment having it in a portable size, but just be prepared for a slower pace to the action and the horrendous frame rate.Note: The Ninja Gaiden Sigma 2 Plus review was written based on the Vita version of the game, which was provided for review purposes.
+The camera can be wonky at times and the pacing within the levels needs work, but if you enjoy the series, you will get some enjoyment having it in a portable size, but just be prepared for a slower pace to the action and the horrendous frame rate.Note: Ninja Gaiden Sigma 2 Plus was reviewed on PlayStation Vita.
+A digital copy of the game provided by the publisher.